-- Effect of second hand cigarette smoke on immunity against tuberculosis and influenza.
+- Effect of second hand cigarette smoke on immunity against and influenza and secondary bacterial pneumonia.

-The AIDS epidemic, the spread of new microbial pathogens such as avian influenza virus, the emergence of drug-resistant pathogens and the threat of bioterrorism are clear indications that infectious diseases will remain an enormous threat to the public health in the 21st century.
+The emergence of new microbial pathogens such as avian influenza virus, drug-resistant pathogens and the threat of bioterrorism are clear indications that infectious diseases will remain an enormous threat to the public health in the 21st century.
 A concerted scientific effort is required to deal with this ongoing problem.

 Selected Papers and Abstracts:

 - Guo J, Feng Y, Barnes PF, Huang FF, Idell S, Su DM, Shams H. Deletion of FoxN1 in the thymic medullary epithelium reduces peripheral T cell responses to infection and mimics changes of aging.
 PLoS ONE, 2012; 7(4):e34681.

 - Huang F-F, Barnes PF, Feng Y, Donis R, Chroneos ZC, Idell S, Allen T, Perez DR, Whitsett JA, Dunussi-Joannopoulos K, Shams H. GM-CSF in The Lung Protects Against Lethal Influenza Infection.
 American Journal Of Respiratory and Critical Care Medicine, Volume 184, Number 2, July 2011, 259-268.